 These tips will help you to help the new parent(s) and you can also use them if you are helping out a neighbour or a friend or are even doing voluntary work helping new single parents.
 It’s most likely that you are a Granny helping your precious daughter or daughter in law with your new grandchild, so I am going to refer to the new parent as PD (precious daughter / daughter in law) and the new baby as PG (precious grandchild).
 You can read the top 10 tips on when NOT to nurse the baby here

 Hi and welcome to the motivation thoughts blog.
 I would like to thank the very helpful users on the Serif forums who gave me totally fantastic help in getting this blog created and went far and away above the call of duty and helpfulness to get me started.
 This blog is aimed at getting you to get up off your bac … / fra….. seat to do something – something that YOU WANT to do, even if your inner self is grumbling about it.
-Look out for posts on getting your study skills honed, on getting your exercise included in your routine, on getting your writing done, whether it’s your novel, your thesis or a school essay and how to get the house clean among other things!
+Look out for posts on getting your study skills honed, on getting your exercise included in your routine, on time management, on getting your writing done, whether it’s your novel, your thesis or a school essay and how to get the house clean among other things!

 So What is Motivation?